Every Day's a Holiday (1937 film): Awards

 The film was nominated an Academy Award for Best Art Direction by Wiard Ihnen.

 Quotes

-The film contains the quote "You ought to get out of those wet clothes and into a dry martini."
+The film contains the quote "You ought to get out of those wet clothes and into a dry martini.".
+This is spoken by the butler to Van Doon as the stage performance begins (at approximately 41 minutes into the film).
 This is the earliest known version of the quote, which was later used as "Why don't you get out of that wet coat and into a dry martini?" in The Major and the Minor (1942).
+In that film, the quote appears twice between minutes three and six of the film, first by Robert Benchley to Ginger Rogers ("Why don't you get out of that wet coat and into a dry martini."), and later retorted by Ginger Rogers ("And what do I get?
+An invitation to slip out of my wet coat and into a dry martini.").